Measuring growth and convergence at the mesoscale: Related Literature

 \subsection{A natural and functional unit of analysis}

 Agglomeration economies arise from localized mechanisms---learning, matching, and sharing---that operate within integrated labour markets and dense interaction zones \cite{duranton2004micro, fujita2002agglomeration}.
 Administrative regions do not generally coincide with the spatial extent of these mechanisms.
 Subnational units such as NUTS regions, provinces, and districts remain artefacts of political history rather than economic integration, splitting integrated labour markets or aggregating distinct ones and thereby introducing measurement error that biases growth estimates \cite{anselin2022spatial}.
 Functional Urban Areas offer a principled alternative.
-Because FUAs are delineated by commuting flows, they capture the spatial extent of daily interaction---the boundary within which knowledge spillovers, labour pooling, and input sharing actually operate \cite{moreno2021metropolitan}.
-This makes FUAs appropriate units for studying capability accumulation: agglomeration externalities are the micro-foundation of capability formation, and FUAs approximate where these externalities occur.\\
+Because FUAs are delineated by commuting flows, they capture the spatial extent of daily interaction---the boundary within which knowledge spillovers, labour pooling, and input sharing actually operate \cite{moreno2021metropolitan}.\\